From the Field

 • 10 schools were constructed.

-World Vision remains committed to empowering Haitian children and families toward sustainable change, helping equip them to transition from subsistence to a fuller life.
+We stayed in impacted communities and supported families as they rebuilt their lives.
+World Vision remains committed to empowering Haitian children and families toward sustainable change, helping equip them for a fuller life.

 BACK TO QUESTIONS